NinoslavVasic/FinTech-Domain_Payments-Ripple_Inc/HOMEWORK_1_FINTECH_CASE_STUDY_RIPPLENET v.1.md

 After the initial success and already significant number of financial institutions in their network, I would recommend to Ripple to  develop blockchain based trade finance solution.

-As a technology provider and also liquidity provider Ripple could be play significant role.
+As a technology provider and also liquidity provider Ripple could play significant role.

 * Why do you think that offering this product or service would benefit the company?